Polymeowial/american-option-valuation/README.md

 # Valuing American Option using LSM method

 ## Overview
 This project implements the Least-Squares Monte Carlo (LSM) method developed by Longstaff and Schwartz (2001) to value American put options.
-The approach leverages Monte Carlo simulation combined with regression techniques to estimate the optimal exercise strategy.
+The approach leverages Monte Carlo simulation combined with regression techniques to estimate for the optimal exercise strategy.

-The analysis uses daily closing price data for Microsoft Corporation (NASDAQ: MSFT) from May 14th 2024 to May 14th 2025.
+We uses daily closing price data for Microsoft Corporation (NASDAQ: MSFT) from May 14th 2024 to May 14th 2025.
 - The core implementation can be found in the LSM.ipynb notebook.
 - The historical price data is stored in MSFT.csv.